rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-27-71a6327c9659be5e-listing-of-new-debt-securities-of-mangal-credit-and-fincorp-limited.md

 stocks:
 - MANGALCRD
 tags:
+- bond
 - debt-securities
+- listing
-- new-listing
+- mangal-credit-and-fincorp
 - private-placement
-- mangal-credit-and-fincorp
-- corporate-bonds
 title: Listing of New Debt Securities of Mangal Credit and Fincorp Limited
 ---